Why I changed to using vegan condoms and how it completely changed my sex life…for the better!

 I’m so much less anxious now, my skin is clearer and things are just working down there a lot better.
 I’m wetter which makes things so much more comfortable and my libido has come back after a decade of thinking it was just me being a little bit broken.

 If coming off the pill is something you’ve been thinking of, I’d highly recommend this book – Period Power – to help you understand how things work and the benefits of experiencing your natural flow.
-I’ll be doing a post on my experience soon, so be sure to follow along on social if you’re interested.
+I’ve written a post and filmed some videos chatting a bit more on my experience – click here to have a read.

 Your body, your rules.
 Whatever you decide.